Before You Go!

 A valid passport: Passport should be valid for at least six months into the future.

 A valid F-1 visa: Your F-1 visa is your reentry document.
 If your visa will be expired on the day you reenter the United States, you must obtain a new visa prior to reentering.
+If your visa is expired and you need to travel internationally during OPT, you will have to obtain a new F-1 visa while outside the United States, as visas can’t be renewed from inside the United States.
+Contact ISAP to discuss your situation and the risks involved in applying for a new visa while on OPT.

 I-20 with OPT recommendation on third page and a current travel signature.
 (While on OPT, you must get a new travel signature on the third page of your I-20 every six months.)